Ngai-Lam-Chou/2420-Assignment-1/README.md

  ssh-keygen -t rsa -b 4096 -f ~/.ssh/do-key -C "Your Email Here"
 ```

- You can choose rather add a passphrase for your SSH key or not, it is like setting up an extra password every time you connect using SSH.
+ You can choose whether to add a passphrase for your SSH key or not, it is like setting up an extra password every time you connect using SSH.

-If it success, it should look like:
+If it is a success, it should look like this:

 ![alt_text](https://github.com/Ngai-Lam-Chou/2420-Assignment-1/blob/main/assets/key_image.png)